mcguinness/okta-oidc-sample/readme.md

     > This example assumes that the `redirectUri` is the url that the page is hosted on and matches the same value as the OAuth 2.0 Client Registration `redirect_uris`

-4. Update `widget.html` with `client_id` returned from OAuth 2.0 Registration and your Okta organization url
+4. Update `widget.html` with `client_id` from your OIDC Application and your Okta organization url

     ```
     var oktaSignIn = new OktaSignIn({